bitnami/charts/bitnami/moodle/README.md

 # Moodle<sup>TM</sup> LMS

-[Moodle](https://www.moodle.org)<sup>TM</sup> LMS is a learning platform designed to provide educators, administrators and learners with a single robust, secure and integrated system to create personalized learning environments
+[Moodle](https://www.moodle.org)<sup>TM</sup> LMS is a learning platform designed to provide educators, administrators and learners with a single robust, secure and integrated system to create personalized learning environments.

+Disclaimer: The respective trademarks mentioned in the offering are owned by the respective companies.
+Bitnami does not provide commercial license of any of these products.
+This listing has an open source license.
+Moodle<sup>TM</sup> LMS is run and maintained by Moodle HQ, that is a completely and separate project from Bitnami.

 ## TL;DR